MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-The current version of ClusterGEN works with four different anisotropy models, namely constant anisotropy $\beta(r)=\beta_C$ (which reduces to the isotropic case when $\beta_C=0$), the Mamon \& Lokas profile, the Tiret profile and the modified Tiret profile (see e.g. \citet{Biviano01}), which allows for negative anisotropy in the halo center.
-As for the gravitational potential, the radial velocity dispersion of Eq. \eqref{eq:sigmajeans} can be obtained both assuming GR, and with one of the modified gravity models implemented in the \emph{MG-MAMPOSSt} code.
-For the purposes of this paper, we study the constraints on the modified gravity parameters obtained from \emph{MG-MAMPOSSt} when the procedure is applied only on GR mock catalogs.
-We will leave the analysis of non-GR synthetic halos for future applications.
+The current version of \textsc{ClusterGEN} works with four different anisotropy models, namely constant anisotropy $\beta(r)=\beta_\text{C}$ (which reduces to the isotropic case when $\beta_\text{C}=0$), the Mamon \& {\L}okas profile, the Tiret profile and the modified Tiret profile (see e.g. \citealt{Biviano01}), which allows for negative anisotropy in the halo center.
+As for the gravitational potential, the radial velocity dispersion of Eq. \eqref{eq:sigmajeans} can be obtained both assuming GR as well as with one of the modified gravity models implemented in the \textsc{MG-MAMPOSSt} code.
+In this work, we only consider GR-based mock catalogues, leaving the analysis of non-GR mock haloes for future applications.

-The projected phase spaces $(R,\,v_z)$ which enter the \emph{MG-MAMPOSSt} code are then extracted along the chosen projection axis following Eq. \eqref{eq:sigmaz}.
-In Fig. \ref{fig:pps} we plot two phase spaces obtained for one cluster in our catalog (see next Section for halo's parameters details) considering $N=600$ particles (left) and $N=100$ particles (right) within the radius $r_{200}$.
+The projected phase space $(R,\,v_z)$ used as input data for \textsc{MG-MAMPOSSt} is generated from the six-dimensional phase space using $R=(x^2+y^2)^{1/2}$.
+In Fig. \ref{fig:pps}, we plot two phase spaces obtained for one cluster in our catalog (see next Section for halo's parameters details) considering $N=600$ particles (left) and $N=100$ particles (right) within the virial cylinder ($R < r_{200}$).